Research Insider March 2022

 : According to NSF, Fastlane will not be a submission option for grant proposals beginning January 2023.
 All proposals must then be submitted using Research.gov.

 NSF has established a new Directorate for Technology, Innovation and Partnerships to accelerate discovery, innovation and impact across the United States: This new directorate -- NSF's first in more than 30 years -- builds upon the agency's commitment over seven decades to serve as a beacon of U.S. innovation, advancing the frontiers of research and education across all fields of science and engineering.
 TIP will accelerate the development of new technologies and products that improve Americans' way of life, grow the economy and create new jobs, and strengthen and sustain U.S. competitiveness for decades to come.
-Click here to read more.
+Read more.

 NSF Virtual Grants Conference: Join the National Science Foundation for the Spring 2022 NSF Virtual Grants Conference, to be held during the week of June 6-10, 2022.
 Just like the in-person grants conferences, the NSF Virtual Grants Conference is a must, especially for new faculty, researchers, and administrators.
 Registration will be free of charge and opens on Wednesday, May 11th at 12 p.m.
 EST. Sign up here to be notified of conference registration details.
 For those who cannot attend the live conference, all conference sessions will be available on-demand shortly after the event.